City names more open streets around Queens

 “Sunnier days have arrived and more of our New Yorkers will be out seeking recreation in our parks and green spaces in the coming weeks,” Councilman Paul Vallone (D-Bayside) said in a statement accompanying de Blasio’s comments.
 “Creating a temporary Open Street on the road adjacent to Flushing’s Plaut Triangle will provide residents more space to safely enjoy warmer weather and facilitate important social distancing.”

-Council Speaker Corey Johnson (D-Manhattan) has supported the open Streets plan from the beginning.
+Council Speaker Corey Johnson (D-Manhattan) has supported the Ppen Streets plan from the beginning.

 “Open streets are making a real difference in the lives of New Yorkers right now, and we need to keep giving more neighborhoods more space to socially distance outside,” Johnson said.
 “It’s clear we need to continue expanding this program and that we should consider this initiative a key part of reimagining how we use our public streets during and after the crisis.”